Skip to main content

 Enable remote execution

 By default, remote execution is not enabled in Workflows remote resource clusters.
 This is because remote execution requires a special focus on sandboxing and reproducibility beyond what may be required on an ephemeral runner or a user's machine.
-That said, remote execution can be enabled as simply as adding the following to the Workflows remote cluster configuration.
+That said, you can enable remote execution by adding the following to the Workflows remote cluster configuration.

 From within your Aspect Workflows module definition, add the following code: